Khalidsaour78/mern-occurrence-book/README.md

 Clone the repository: git clone [<repository-url>](https://github.com/Khalidsaour78/mern-occurrence-book.git) Install dependencies: npm install (for both client and server directories) Set up environment variables:
-Create a .env file in the server directory and configure MongoDB URI, JWT secret, etc.
-Start the server: npm start (in the server directory) Start the client: npm start (in the client directory) Access the application in your browser at http://localhost:3000
+Create a .env file in the server directory and configure MongoDB URI Start the server: npm start (in the server directory) Start the client: npm start (in the client directory) Access the application in your browser at http://localhost:3000